What Do You Do with a Boatload of Basil?

 About AnnieRie

-Retired, I am following my dream of living in quiet west Howard County, a rural oasis, not far from the urban chaos, but just far enough.
+Retired, I am following my dream of living in quiet western Howard County, a rural oasis, not far from the urban chaos, but just far enough.
 I love to cook, bake, garden, and travel.
-I volunteer at Howard County Conservancy.
-I lead nature hikes, manage programs and show children all the wonders of nature, and the agricultural connection to their food.
+I volunteer at Howard County Conservancy, mostly supporting grounds, gardens, programs and activities.
+I love the things we do, particularly supporting events that show children all the wonders of nature, and the agricultural connection to their food.

 4 responses »

-1. A Table in the Sun
+1. In the Stillness of Willow Hill's avatar A Table in the Sun

 Isn’t pesto wonderful!
 Have you ever tried it with cashews instead of pine nuts.
 Buttery smooth.